 And I love writing for young audiences!
 There is nothing more truthful and brave than children.
 And although my plays and musicals may be a rollicking romp with talking animals, there is also a sense of risk and urgency.
 Characters have difficult decisions to make about real-world dilemmas.
 I truly enjoy celebrating the buoyant spirit of young audiences while also honoring their fierce intelligence.

-When I’m not writing plays, I’m teaching Theatre and Communication/Media Arts on the faculties of Hunter College, Baruch College, Manhattan College, Marymount Manhattan College, and Fordham University.
-I’m also proud to be Playwright-in-Residence for Voices Inside-Out, a playwriting program for incarcerated men, and to lead writing workshops for children and seniors.
+When I’m not writing plays, I’m teaching Theatre and Communication/Media Arts on the faculties of Baruch College, Marymount Manhattan College, and Fordham University.
+I’m also proud to be Playwright-in-Residence for

 Feel free to click on my resumé for a list of recent productions, theatre companies, honors, and awards.
 And even better, please drop me a note!
 Would love to share more about the work, or to create a new theatre piece together.